rkonoplev/dniester/docs/en/AUTHENTICATION_GUIDE.md

 # Authentication Guide

-This document explains the authentication architecture and security practices for the News Platform.
+This document explains the authentication architecture and security practices for Phoebe CMS.

 ---